-PAGE 36 | DISCHARGE | 14.
-AFTER THE HOSPITAL: PLANNING FOR DISCHARGE

 SKILLED NURSING FACILITY PREFERENCES REHABILITATION PREFENCES

 1. 1.

 2. 2.

-3.
+3. 3.

-4.
+4. 4.

 5. 5.

+15. PERSONAL HEALTH INFORMATION

+Use the following pages to list:

+- Names of the doctors, nurses and others who are caring for your loved one

+- Injuries and procedures

+- Questions you may have

+- Things you need to do and get

+There is also space at the end of this booklet for you to write down anything else you may want to note.

+NAMES OF PROVIDERS

-Use the following pages to list: Names of the doctors, nurses and others who are complete in light in the li aring for your loved one to write down anything else you may want to note.
-If your loved one.
-They are all part of the trauma team, coverage of the trauma center.
-They are called the eons.
+Many doctors, nurses and others will be taking care of your loved one.
+They are all part of the trauma team, led by the trauma surgeon.

+Our board-certified trauma surgeons provide 24-hour coverage of the trauma center.
+They are called the attending trauma surgeons.
+We also train future surgeons.
 They are known as surgical residents.
-Other If at the beginning of this handbook.
+Other members of the trauma team and their roles are listed at the beginning of this handbook.

+Who are the attending trauma surgeons and residents?

-types of injuries.
+Who are e the physician consultants?
+These are doc types of injuries.

 Orthopedic Surgery

 Neurosurgery

 Spine Surgery

 Plastic Surgery

 Rehabilitation

 Other

 Other

 Other

 Who are the nurses who are taking care of your loved one?

-Who is the Trauma Survivor Network (TSN) coordinator?